Vegan Oreo Cake

 Preparing the frosting

-I recommend crushing the oreos into a fine crumb.
+It’s best to crush the Oreos into a fine crumb.
 You can use a food processor or place them in a bag and crush them with a rolling pin.
-If the cookies are coarser, it can be a little difficult to spread or pipe the frosting.
+If the cookies are coarser, it will be a little more difficult to spread or pipe the frosting.

-Biggest frosting tip: Once you add the cookie crumbs to the frosting, mix until it's just combined (don't overmix it).
-If you mix the frosting for too long, the crumbs will completely disappear and the frosting will turn into an unpleasant gray color.
+Once you add the cookie crumbs to the frosting, mix until it’s just combined.
+If you overmix the frosting, the crumbs will dissolve and the frosting will turn into an unpleasant gray color.

-In addition to oreo and vanilla frosting, I topped my cake with chocolate ganache, whole and crushed oreo cookies.
+In addition to an Oreo and vanilla frosting, I topped my cake with chocolate ganache, and whole/crushed Oreo cookies.
 You can also decorate your cake with:

 - Dark chocolate chips